 Another broker saw unexpected spikes in exposure during volatility windows.
 It looked like clients were predicting price movements unusually well.

 The reality was simpler: their leverage rules recalculated every 45 seconds — far too slow for MENA trading rhythm.
+Clients weren't "smart."
+The system was slow.

 Total impact over one quarter: $310,000.